aazaff/quantitativeFossils.R/README.md

 ##### subsampleIndividuals( )
 ````
-# A function for standardizing richness by subsampling a fixed number of individuals.
-This is also known
+# A function that subsamples richness based on a fixed number of individuals.
-# as rarefaction.

 # Parameter Abundance is a vector of abundances.
 # Parameter Quota is the number of individuals to be subsampled.
 If the Quota is greater than
 # the number of individuals, the function will print a warning and return the unstandardized richness.